stormid/scaffold/docs/making-websites/css.md

   - typefaces
   - typescale
 - components - the basic blocks of the UI
-- vendor - thrid party styles
+- vendor - third party styles

 ## CSS variables